Views: 0 Author: Site Editor Publish Time: 2025-10-31 Origin: Site

 The core gets magnetized when current flows, which makes a current in the secondary winding.

-You can find current transformers in many places.
+You can find current transformer in many places.
 They are used in buildings, panels, and circuits.
 They also help check wind turbines and solar systems.
 In all these cases, the current transformer lets you measure electricity without touching high voltage.

 When you measure AC, you need to be safe and correct.
 The current transformer helps with both.
 It uses a turns ratio to keep the right link between the main and secondary currents.
 For example, if the main current is 100A and the secondary is 5A, the turns ratio is 20:1.
 This means the current transformer lowers the current by 20 times.
 The number of turns in the secondary winding controls how much the current drops.